TheNaFeR02/Snake/README.md

 Simple Snake game coded in javascript.

 # Objective
-The game was made as an introduction of the language Javascript and learn the basic of it.
+The game was made as an introduction of the language Javascript and to learn the basic of it.

 # What did i learn?
  * The basic syntax of the language: